-The ancient Phoenician ship-building skills are not a lost art . . . in fact they are still in use today.
+The ancient skill of building Phoenician ships is not a lost art . . . in fact it is still in use today.
 Historian Sanford Holst documented this remarkable experience in Lebanon:

 “When I was in Tyre in 2004, the local boatmaster was just finishing one-and-a-half years of work constructing a ship by hand using the old Phoenician methods described below.
 It was an absolutely beautiful vessel, and he took the time to tell me about many of the details that went into it.
 The maiden voyage was to be two days later.